 Most of the vendors prefer subscription-based pricing model; they offer their product on a fixed monthly or annual price with different plans.
-The exact amount depends on the number of users and variety of features available.
+The exact amount depends on the number of users and a variety of features available.

 Not sure if you should invest such a large amount in a CRM?
 Well, fright not most of the CRM vendors offer a free trial, where you can use the CRM for 15 to 30 days (as per their trial period) and decide if it will be beneficial for your organization.

 So, make a list of your business requirements.
 Understand what do you need and then while evaluating the software, check if the CRM has the necessary features to fulfill your requirements.

 Below are some core features that you need to consider while choosing a CRM for your small business:

 Isn’t it difficult to connect with a high potential prospect when your contacts are scattered over places?
 With a contact management feature of a CRM, you can streamline your contacts and their activities in one centralized location.

-Most of the best CRM have the deal management feature as it avoids confusion and aids in increasing sales velocity by keeping the deals organized.
-It helps you in keeping a track on the deals at every stage of the sales pipeline.
+Most of the best CRMs have the deal management feature as it avoids confusion and aids in increasing sales velocity by keeping the deals organized.
+It helps you in keeping track of the deals at every stage of the sales pipeline.

 This is one of the critical features of a CRM that helps you in understanding where is your prospect in the buying cycle.
 With this visual representation of your sales pipeline, you can keep an eye on each stage of your sales process and spot the hot deals.
 Know when it’s time to follow up and analyze the problem areas without delay.

-The reporting feature of a CRM aids is monitoring sales performance, spotting risks, measuring ROI, tracking progress and finding out the effectiveness of your outbound activities.
-With informative reports created in a CRM, you can take smarter decisions and develop the best course of action to improve your sales results.
+The reporting feature of CRM aids is monitoring sales performance, spotting risks, measuring ROI, tracking progress and finding out the effectiveness of your outbound activities.
+With informative reports created in CRM, you can make smarter decisions and develop the best course of action to improve your sales results.

 By setting simple workflow you can automatically send introductory/greeting emails, update records, follow-up with a potential prospect and assign tasks to your team.
 Use this smart feature of a CRM to minimize inefficiency and augment productivity.

 You need to check if the CRM you choose is compatible with varied third-party apps.
-Most of the CRM gives you the flexibility to integrate with various applications you are already using like, Google Doc, Slack and RingCentral.
+Most of the CRM gives you the flexibility to integrate with various applications you are already using like, Google Doc, Slack, and RingCentral.
 So, seamlessly chat, call and use the calendar without toggling between screens.

 Ensure the CRM can be accessed through your mobile phones to work seamlessly without any limitations.
 With a mobile CRM, you can gain access to critical data at any time from anywhere.
 Update contact, respond to customer queries and manage your sales pipeline even when you are away from the computer environment.

 Question the vendor to gain maximum information about the CRM.
 Before investing in a CRM clear all your doubts.
-Below are few questions that you can ask the CRM vendor:
+Below are a few questions that you can ask the CRM vendor:

-A CRM can be a powerful asset for your business provided you make the right choice.
+CRM can be a powerful asset for your business provided you make the right choice.
 Don’t make decisions in the dark; be patient and research about the CRM.
 Read the review and testimonials of the clients before choosing a CRM for your business.